 I remember one rather humorous incident while at Pusan.
 I was sent to meet a Naval MSTSFE vessel carrying Korean soldiers returning from Vietnam.
 I went to the assigned berth where the ship was to tie up but the ship was nowhere in sight.
 A Korean soldier speaking in broken English asked what I was doing there.
 I tried to explain, the best I could, that I was waiting for a ship to come in.
 He said, "no ship coming, no ship coming, you go."
 He had a rifle, was getting very insistent, and needlessly to say I was relieved when just at that moment the ship came into sight!

 As previously mentioned I made two trips to Pusan to fill in as the Boarding Officer of MSTSFE.
 It was a unique place to serve and had many perks for serving in that capacity.
 I did not feel qualified to fill in for the CPO position but must have done well for they sent me back the second time!
 I was able to add Korea to my list of places for having visited while in the service.
-While there I was introducted to a Korean woman and came real close to making it a permanent commitment but it did not come to the fruition expected on my part.
+While there I was introducted to a Korean woman and came real close to making it a permanent commitment but it did not come to the fruition expected.
 I was not committed to setting down until later in life.

 It would be unfair to leave out a description of a country that I had spent three years of my life in.
 It had a charm about it that was unique from any other.
 It had its places of splendor as has America.
 Its people were polite and courteous but it did have some practices that seemed a little unorthodox to me at the time.
 I tried out one of its community bath houses.
 The men were on one side and women on the other.
 On the men's side one went into an area where there were individual faucets coming out of the wall.
 That was where one cleaned themselves prior to going into the pool with everyone else.
 I prefer the American tradition of bath or shower!